zoffline/zwift-offline/README.md

   * e.g., on Linux/Mac: ``pip3 install garmin-uploader cryptography``
   * e.g., on Windows in command prompt: ``pip install garmin-uploader cryptography``
     * You may need to use ``C:\Users\<username>\AppData\Local\Programs\Python\Python39\Scripts\pip.exe`` instead of just ``pip``
-  * You may need to use the cloudscraper branch if upload fails: ``pip install git+https://github.com/La0/garmin-uploader.git@cloudscraper``
+  * You may need to use the cloudscraper branch if upload fails: ``pip uninstall -y garmin-uploader ; pip install git+https://github.com/La0/garmin-uploader.git@cloudscraper``
+  * If cloudscraper doesn't work you can try the selenium method: ``pip uninstall -y garmin-uploader ; pip install git+https://github.com/ursoft/garmin-uploader.git@cloudscraper selenium webdriver_manager``
 * Create a file ``garmin_credentials.txt`` in the ``storage/<player_id>`` directory containing your login credentials
   ```
   <username>
   <password>
   ```
   * Note: this is not secure.
 Only do this if you are comfortable with your login credentials being stored in a clear text file.
-  * If multiplayer is enabled, use the profile button in the launcher window to encrypt the credentials file.
+  * If multiplayer is enabled, use the Garmin button in the launcher window to encrypt the credentials file.

 </details>